Jayachamarajendra Wadiyar: Accession

 In March 1940, Jayachamarajendra Wadiyar lost his father Yuvaraja Kanteerava Narasimharaja Wadiyar who was second in line to the throne.
 Five months later, his reigning uncle, Maharaja Krishnaraja Wadiyar IV too expired, leaving his only nephew, Jayachamaraja Wadiyar, to succeed him to reign in what was dubbed one of the most prosperous states in Asia.
 He ascended the throne of the Kingdom of Mysore on 8 September 1940 and was democratic in his administration, celebrated by his subjects as his uncle was.
+With the accession, he was inducted as a freemason.

 Ceding the kingdom

 Jayachamarajendra Wadiyar was the first ruler to accede to merge his kingdom with the newly formed tentative Indian Union after India's independence in 1947.
 He signed an instrument of accession with the Union on the eve of India's attainment of independence on 15 August 1947.
 The result took three years to materialise owing to the drafting of a constitution for the country in the meantime.

 With the constitution of India into a republic, the Kingdom of Mysore was merged with the Republic on 26 January 1950.
-He held the position of Rajpramukh (governor) of the State of Mysore from 26 January 1950 to 1 November 1956.
-After the integration of the neighbouring Kannada-majority parts of the States of Madras and Hyderabad, he became the first governor of the reorganised Mysore State, from 1 November 1956 to 4 May 1964 and was the Governor of the State of Madras from 4 May 1964 to 28 June 1966.

 After the state was absorbed into the Dominion of India, he was granted a privy purse, certain privileges, and the use of the title Maharaja of Mysore by the Government of India, However, all forms of compensation were ended in 1971 by the 26th Amendment to the Constitution of India.

+Wadiyar was made the Rajpramukh of Mysore State in 26 January 1950.
+After the integration of the neighbouring Kannada-majority parts of the Madras and Hyderabad States, the title was changed, and he became the first Governor of the reorganised Mysore State, from 1 November 1956 to 4 May 1964.
+He was later appointed Governor of Madras from 4 May 1964 to 28 June 1966.

 Contributions

 Sports

-He was a good horseman and a tennis player who helped Ramanathan Krishnan to participate at Wimbledon.
-He was also well known for his marksmanship and was highly sought-after by his subjects whenever a rogue elephant or a man-eating tiger attacked their immediate surroundings.
-There are many wildlife trophies attributed to him in the Palace collections.
-He was responsible for the famous cricketer/off-spin bowler, E. A. S. Prasanna's visit to West Indies as his father was otherwise reluctant to send him.
+Wadiyar was a good horseman and a tennis player.
+He was also well known for his marksmanship and was highly sought after by his subjects whenever a rogue elephant or a man-eating tiger attacked their immediate surroundings in and around the city of Mysore.
+There are many wildlife trophies attributed to him in the Palace Collections.

+Wadiyar is credited for financially supporting the tennis player Ramanathan Krishnan participate at Wimbledon.
+The maharaja also encouraged and aided the cricketer E. A. S. Prasanna's visit to the West Indies as his father was otherwise reluctant to send him.